Aman0509/learningSystemDesign/README.md

 Once the static assets are cached on all the CDN servers for a particular location, all subsequent website visitor requests for static assets will be delivered from these edge servers instead of the origin, thus reducing the origin load and improving scalability.

 For example, when someone in the UK requests our website which might be hosted in the USA, they will be served from the closest edge location such as the London edge location.
 This is much quicker than having the visitor make a complete request to the origin server which will increase the latency.

+## Setting Up CDN

+As a developer or an organization managing a web application, you are responsible for configuring the CDN to ensure that users in different geographical locations, can access your content quickly and efficiently.
+Here are the steps you typically need to follow to configure CDN for users in different geographical location:

+1. **Choose a CDN Provider**:

+   - Select a reputable CDN provider that has a global presence with Points of Presence (PoPs).
+Popular CDN providers include Cloudflare, Amazon CloudFront, Akamai, Google Cloud CDN, Microsoft Azure CDN, and others.

+2. **Configure the CDN**:

+   - Sign up for the CDN service and configure it to work with your web application.
+This typically involves creating a distribution or a similar setup within the CDN provider's dashboard.
+   - Specify the origin server (your main server) from where the CDN will fetch the content.

+3. **Set Up Caching Rules**:

+   - Define caching rules to determine which types of content should be cached at the edge servers (PoPs).
+   - Configure the time-to-live (TTL) for your content, which dictates how long the content remains cached before it is refreshed.

+4. **Update DNS Settings**:

+   - Update your domain's DNS settings to point to the CDN.
+This usually involves changing your DNS records to use the CDN provider's name servers or CNAME records.
+   - The DNS changes ensure that user requests are redirected to the nearest CDN PoP rather than directly to your origin server.

+5. **Test and Verify**:

+   - After setting up the CDN, test the configuration to ensure that users in the other geographical locations are being served content from that CDN's PoPs.
+   - Use tools like traceroute, CDN-specific analytics, or online services like Pingdom and GTmetrix to verify that the content is being delivered from the expected locations.

+6. **Monitor and Optimize**:

+   - Continuously monitor the performance of your CDN using the monitoring tools provided by the CDN provider.
+   - Optimize settings based on user traffic patterns and performance metrics.
+This might include adjusting caching rules, adding or modifying edge locations, and implementing security settings.

 ## Types